Kephson/reint_downloadmanager/README.md

 ### 2.2 Minimal setup

-1) Just install the extension and you are done
+Just install the extension, include the TypoScript constants and setup and you are done.

 ## 3 Report issues